About apps in Microsoft Teams

 - Third-party apps by partners (validated by Microsoft).

 - Custom apps created by your own organization.

-Some default functionality such as activity feed, Teams channels, chat, calendar, and calls is available and pinned by default for ease of access for end-users.
+Some default functionality such as activity feed, Teams channels, chat, calendar, and calls are available and pinned by default for ease of access for end-users.
 As an admin you can modify the default behavior using setup policy.

 Microsoft provides many apps to improve productivity and collaboration.
 You and end-users can find these apps by looking for Microsoft listed as the Publisher in admin center or listed as Provider in the Team store.